tunks/scala-scratchpad/category-theory/monad-transformers/README.md

 ```

 This is philosophically the same as Scala's `Option`, but without the
-confusion of whose implementation of `flatMap` we'll be using.
-This is
+confusion of whose implementations of `map` and `flatMap` we'll be using.
-implemented for `Maybe` in `MaybeMonad`:
+These functions are implemented for `Maybe` in `MaybeMonad`:

 ```scala
 object MaybeMonad {